surgeofficial/surgeofficial.github.io/GAME_UPLOAD_GUIDE.md

 ## 🎮 That's It!

 Your games are now part of your site permanently.
-Just simple file management!
+No admin panels, no databases - just simple file management!

 The games will load instantly when users click "Play Now" and will be embedded directly in your site.